-According to the Legal Information Institute of Cornell University, a legal separation is a limited divorce that results in the termination of cohabitation by a married couple without a change of marital status or complete dissolution of the marriage.
+Tennessee recognizes legal separation which is a type of limited divorce.
+Couples that successfully file for legal separation in Tennessee no longer live together but their marital status does not change, and their marriage does not dissolve.
 This is an alternative that some couples choose if it is against their religious beliefs to divorce, or when they no longer want to live together but they want to remain equally responsible for their joint obligations and duties.

-Verify that your situation satifies the residency requirements for filing a petition of legal separation in Tennessee, you or your spouse must have been a resident of the state of Tennessee for a minimum of six months before you are able to file, unless the basis of your filing occurred in the state of Tennessee--such as your partner committing a crime or adultery in Tennessee, but you reside in another state.
+In order to file for legal separation in Tennessee, you or your spouse must have been a resident of the state for a minimum of six months before the date of the petition.
+Alternatively, the basis of your filing must have occurred in the state of Tennessee, for example, your partner committed a crime or adultery in Tennessee but you reside in another state.
 Military personnel must have been a resident of the state at least one year prior to filing unless the incident that causes either of you to seek separation was committed within the state.